astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 map P (cons X XS) (cons Y YS) :- P X Y, map P XS YS.
 ```

-HAGOP.
+STUDENT.
 Nice!
 I guess that's why you wanted to go with \lamprolog for doing this instead of
 LF, since you cannot use polymorphism there?

-ROZA.
+ADVISOR.
 Indeed.
 We will see, once we figure out what our language should be, one thing we
 could do is transcribe our definitions to LF, and then we could even use Beluga
 \citep{pientka2008programming} to do all our metatheoretic proofs.

-HAGOP.
+STUDENT.
 Sounds good.
 So, for tuples, this should work:

 ```makam
 tuple : list term -> term.